 To explore and start using COL Fund Source, log in to your COL Financial Account and just click on the Mutual Funds tab.

-You can also watch below video tutorial how to buy/sell mutual fund shares in the Philippines with COL Financial Fund Source.
+You can also watch below video tutorial on how to buy/sell mutual fund shares in the Philippines with COL Financial Fund Source.

 Buying Philippine Mutual Funds in First Metro Securities – FundSmart

 Another online broker offering mutual fund is First Metro Securities under the Metrobank Group.
 It’s practically the same as COL Fund Source, offering mutual funds from top six mutual fund houses and also has no front-end sales charges.